Kulsumsarky/kebbi-insight-ai/README.md

 ---

 ## What EduMap Kebbi Does
-An interactive, browser-based education intelligence dashboard with 6 modules:
+It allows stakeholders to have a detailed and informed overview of state of education in the kebbi state.
+It has an interactive, browser-based education intelligence dashboard with 6 modules:

 | Module | What it shows |
 |---|---|